 The Arab American National Museum sees itself as a resource for enhancing the understanding of Arab American history, arts, culture and contributions.
 The Museum creates and promotes educational content for use by teachers both locally and nationally.
 For more information, please contact Dave Serio, Educator & Public Programming Specialist, at dserio “at” accesscommunity.org.

-The virtual tour package is a full and immersive experience that bring a wholistic picture of AANM to your group.
-This option gives teachers a full, virtual package, in which groups will have access to a kit of materials—recorded virtual tour videos, activities, resources and much more—to utilize as they see fit.
+The Virtual Tour Package is a full and immersive experience that brings a wholistic picture of AANM to your group.
+This option gives teachers a full virtual package in which groups will have access to a kit of materials—recorded virtual tour videos, lesson plans, a quiz, activities, resources and much more—to utilize as they see fit.
 This package has materials that focus on AANM’s Core Galleries: Coming To America, Living In America and Making An Impact.
 With this package, educators/groups can utilize the materials at their leisure.